virtuosonic/agender/Readme.txt

     $(Agender) is the directory where this file is (unless you have move it:), don't type the $ at the start of every line.

-    If you aren't using a un*x operating system, there is an archive containing the makefiles and project files for several compilers you can find it at http://sourceforge.net/projects/agender/files
+    If you aren't using a un*x operating system, you can generate makefiles and project file for several compiler using bakefile for example:
+        bakefile -f gnu Agender.bkl
 Bugs:
 =====
     I don't call them that way, i call them "advanced user features".